saltstack/salt/HACKING.md

 PR](https://github.com/saltstack/salt/compare).
 Fill out the PR template - you should have updated or created any necessary docs, and written tests if you're providing a code change.
-When you submit your PR, we have a suite of tests that will run across different platforms.
-You will also get a reviewer assigned.
+When you submit your PR, we have a suite of tests that will run across different platforms to help ensure that no known bugs were introduced.

+### Now What?

+You've made your changes, added documentation, opened your PR, and have passing tests... now what?
+When can you expect your code to be merged?

+When you open your PR, a reviewer will get automatically assigned.
 If your PR is submitted during the week you should be able to expect some kind of communication within that business day.
 If your tests are passing and we're not in a code freeze, ideally your code will be merged that day.
 If you haven't heard from your assigned reviewer, ping them on GitHub, [irc][salt on freenode], or Community Slack.

+It's likely that your reviewer will leave some comments that need addressing - it may be a style change, or you forgot a changelog entry, or need to update the docs.
+Maybe it's something more fundamental - perhaps you encountered the rare case where your PR has a much larger scope than initially assumed.

+Whatever the case, simply make the requested changes (or discuss why the requests are incorrect), and push up your new commits.
+If your PR is open for a significant period of time it may be worth rebasing your changes on the most recent changes to Salt.
+If you need help, the previously linked Git resources will be valuable.

-If, as mentioned earlier, you're not interested in writing tests or docs, just note that in your PR.
-Something like, "I'm not interested in writing docs/tests, I just wanted to provide this fix."
-Otherwise, we will request that you add appropriate docs/tests.
+But if, for whatever reason, you're not interested in driving your PR to completion then just note that in your PR.
+Something like, "I'm not interested in writing docs/tests, I just wanted to provide this fix - someone else will need to complete this PR."
+If you do that then we'll add a "Help Wanted" label and someone will be able to pick up the PR, make the required changes, and it can eventually get merged in.

-Congrats!
+In any case, now that you have a PR open, congrats!
 You're a Salt developer!
 You rock!

 ## Troubleshooting